 What is CPM?

 CPM means “cost per mille” or, more modernly, “cost per thousand”.
-Mille is the term used for a thousand in the ad business.
-It’s an everyday metric that advertisers and ad networks use and it has it’s origins all the way back at the beginning of online advertising.
-So, what is CPM relevant to and why does it matter?
+Mille is the term used for a thousand impressions in the ad business.
+It’s an everyday metric that advertisers and ad networks use and it has its origins all the way back at the beginning of online advertising.
+So what is CPM good for if you’re a publisher or website owner, and why do advertisers love to focus all of their measurements on it?

-CPM is a bad metric for publishers and site owners
+CPM is a bad metric for publishers and website owners

 How to Use Pinterest Promoted Pins